 All I did was stubbornly draw a line in the sand.

 NOW WHAT?
 You can learn to move through perfectionism, comparison and fear.
 There are no quick fixes, you have to show up and practice daily.
 But this is life-changing work.
-My new course is launching soon and was created to help you learn how to Show up Afraid.
+I created a course to help you Show up Afraid.